deminimis/minimalpdfcompress/README.md

 ### Usage Guide
 1. **Launch the App**:
    - Open the app via the `.exe` or by running the Python script.
-   - If Ghostscript is not installed, a popup will prompt you to download it with a clickable link.
 2. **Select Input**:
    - Click the "Input File or Folder" button.
    - Choose whether to process a single PDF file or a folder: